ocpinay/datacleaning/CodeBook.md

 1. Column names for activityLabels data frame was changed to "V1" and "Activity" using colnames
 2. To merge the yTrain data frame with activityLabels data frame:
 2.a.
-Change the column name of subject to "V1" using rename from the dplyr package and assign it to subject70 2.b.
+Change the column name of subject to "V1" in subjectTrain using rename from the dplyr package and assign it to subject70 2.b.
 Combine yTrain with subject70 using cbind and assign this to trainSubY 2.c.
 Combine trainSubY and activityLabels using the "V1" column by using merge from the dplyr package and assign this to trainSubYAct
 3. Use the 2nd column of the features data frame to give descriptive column names to xTrain using colnames
 4. Combine the transformed yTrain, trainSubYAct, with xTrain by using cbind and assign this to trainSubXY
 5. Eliminate the first column of trainSubXY by subsetting and assign this to trainSubXYFull